About The Gutter Tool

-With over 1200 hundred gutter cleaning customers in our database, we have seen every possible roof and gutter layout in our service area.
-The quest for the perfect gutter cleaning tool has been a hobby.
+Our database has a large number of gutter cleaning customers and we have seen every possible roof and gutter layout in our service area.
+The quest for the perfect gutter cleaning tool to help clean these gutters has been a fun journey and I am sure it is not over yet.
 My ultimate goal has always been to make the perfect tool.
 One that can serve both, the professional gutter cleaning companies and regular homeowners who still grab the ladder to clean out their own gutters.

-I hit upon the gutter tool idea about five years ago.
-All the tools on the market were all the same design, basically a simple spoon type device. you screw on the end of any extension pole The gutter hangars ALWAYS hindered the cleaning.
+I hit upon The Gutter Tool idea about five years ago.
+All the tools on the market were all the same design, basically a simple spoon type device. you screw on the end of an extension pole The gutter hangars ALWAYS hindered the cleaning.
 I was working one day and the idea of a hook to help get the debris under the hangars came out of the blue.
-I made a couple of prototypes and even bought the domain name thinking I was going to get it on the market.
+I made a couple of prototypes and started letting my employees use them in order to get some feedback.

 Believe me when I tell you there is a lot of time and even more money getting any type of product to market.
 Unless you have a rich uncle, investors, or some person willing to part with a lot of up front money, financing these projects is expensive!
 I almost considered not putting a patent on this tool just because I did not think anyone would take the time, money and effort to copy it.
 In the end, and with wise council, I relented and got the patent process moving.